Posted

 Just to cast this question as it has mainly been posed as a SETI (Search for Extra-Terrestrial Intelligence) type problem, may be restrictive in itself, as SETI research and theory has been part of a larger theoretical research set of the applied search for extra-terrestrial life ultimately of any form or kind, however possibly intelligent.
 Even more, it is important to understand how critically significant answering this question may be, not just from the standpoint of our interest in space, space travel and colonization, to include the reasonable transferability of earthbound biomes in relatively permanent, long-lasting space-bound biospheres (think at least Winogradsky columns or even extreme cancer cell cultures on petri-dishes.)
 The search for extra-terrestrial life, especially ET intelligent civilization, is a huge driver of space-directed scientific curiosity, and actual discovery of ET lifeforms will surely lead to more questions than answers, but that is the basis and goal of good science.

 I cannot but approach the problem from a General Systems Theoretic approach as an anthropologist interested in the possibilities and limitations of space-culture and civilization.
 Extraterrestrial life is possible not just because it is imaginable, but also because we know it actually exists, if only upon earth.
-Stochastically speaking, with an infinitely open system, infinite possibilities entails in the structure of the large and long-run the near certain likelihood of the rarest of extreme possibilities.
-In short, given the right conditions, life will emerge and intelligent civilization will evolve, however unlikely its odds of survival in the large and the long run.
+Stochastically speaking, with an infinitely open system, infinite possibilities entail in the structure of the large and long-run the near certain likelihood of the rarest of extreme possibilities.
+In short, given the right conditions, life will emerge and intelligent civilization will evolve eventually, however unlikely its odds of survival in the large and the long run.
+The real challenge is overcoming the universal relativity of our observational sphere of the larger universe as a function of the absolute speed of light.

 3. A realistic accounting of general relativity that entails our incomplete knowledge of a contemporaneous, instantaneous Universe beyond our relative sphere of the observable universe (the likelihood that intelligent civilizations probably exist but are too far away to readily contact without prolonged “delay” or with reasonable simultaneity.)